-Every order of EASY CLASSICAL PIANO includes a FREE copy of the 56 minute DVD video from TEACH YOURSELF PIANO, plus removable stickers and FREE shipping in the USA.
+Every order of EASY CLASSICAL PIANO includes a Play Along CD plus a copy of the 56 minute DVD video from TEACH YOURSELF PIANO, plus removable stickers and FREE shipping in the USA.
 This video will have you playing chords (three piano keys played with the left hand) and fun, familiar songs with both hands right away.
 That’s a $16.95 value free!

 BOOK, PLAY ALONG CD and DVD